AngeloFerrando/MASareAmongUs/README.md

 Here BDI and pre-trained RL agents can play together.

+## Safe RL
+Version with external teacher to enforce safety constraints on learning agent.

 ##
 All of the projects were developed using the Jedit IDE, the Jason Java library and the AgentSpeak language.